pl3onasm/CLRS/README.md

 ## Notes

-The intention is to implement a number of data structures and algorithms in C, along with explanations and examples.
+The intention is to implement a number of algorithms in C.

 ## References